maskauen/binance-bot/README.md

-# binance-bot
-End to end Bot and front end for trading with Binance API
+# Analyze financial data with Streamlit